open-contracting/software-development-handbook/docs/roadmap/index.rst

 -  `Toucan <https://toucan.open-contracting.org>`__: An online tool to replicate the functionality of command-line tools in a browser.
 It gives access to OCDS Kit and Flatten Tool.
 -  `Redash <https://redash.open-contracting.org>`__: A deployment of `Redash <https://redash.io>`__ to give users access to the Kingfisher database.

-Together, these tools connect with different steps of the hypothesis for change expressed in the `Scope of Data Products and Services <https://docs.google.com/document/d/1bJKyyhccImRkV-zi2DTEe5U9HDc_ncr5YJfMMUQiLfs/edit>`__, restated here as:
+Together, these tools connect with different steps of the hypothesis for change expressed in the `Scope of Data Products and Services <https://docs.google.com/document/d/1bJKyyhccImRkV-zi2DTEe5U9HDc_ncr5YJfMMUQiLfs/edit>`__.

-#.
-Standardize data
-#.
-Simplify access to data
-#.
-Transform data to make it ready for analysis
-#.
-Aggregate data to support bulk operations
-#.
-Review quality to promote iterative improvement

 .. _health: